This is the most complete guide that shows you how to start a blog on the WordPress platform.

 5) Go to Permalink Settings.
 Click on Post name.
 Click Save Changes.

-6) Navigate to Widgets and delete any you see.
+6) Navigate to Widgets and delete any that you see.
 Click the down arrow for the Primary Sidebar.
 Click the down arrow for each widget you see and then click Delete.
 You won’t need to setup you Widgets until you have created content.

 You have a blank WordPress shell ready to go.